l50/goutils/logging/README.md

 ```

 NewPrettyHandler creates a new PrettyHandler with specified output
 writer and options.
-It configures a PrettyHandler for colorized
+It configures the PrettyHandler for handling
-logging output.
+log messages with optional colorization and structured formatting.

 **Parameters:**